 CUMQUAT CALAMONDIN (x Citrofortunella microcarpa)

 In the early nineties, Engall’s and another leading citrus nursery, renamed the Calamondin, the Australian Cumquat, as most Australians, when referring to a cumquat meant this variety.
 The Calamondin is also known as the Calamansi throughout parts of Asia, particularly in the Philippines.
 It is by far the most popular cumquat grown in Australia.
 Calamondins are a bushy tree with dense foliage, making it ideal as a pot specimen, or standardised into a topiary ball or even used as a hedge.
 For a cumquat, the fruit can be quite large, up to golf ball in size.
 The fruit ripens in mid-winter, and is a bright orange colour, making a fabulous display against the green foliage.
 Branches with fruit are also used in floristry as they are highly ornamental.
 Although the fruit can be eaten straight from the tree, it is very acidic and sour, therefore the fruit is mainly used in jams and marmalades or preserved in alcohol to make tasty brandies and liqueurs.
 Also see our Dwarf Calamondin variety.

 CUMQUAT VARIEGATED (Calamondin ‘variegata’)

 CUMQUAT NAGAMI (Fortunella margarita ‘Nagami’)

-Often referred to as the oblong, or tear drop cumquat, due to the shape of the fruit.
-The unusual feature of the Nagami cumquat is in the eating of the fruit.
-The fruit is eaten whole, skin and all.
-The inside is still quite sour, but the skin has the sweeter flavour, when eaten together it produces an unusual refreshing flavour.
-Often, people will bite the end off and squeeze out the excess juice, removing more off the sour flavour and leaving the sweeter flavour of the skin.
+The Nagami is a smaller growing tree, dwarf in nature, making it ideal for pots, and even used in Bonsai.
+The unusual feature of the Nagami cumquat is that you eat the fruit whole, including the skin.
+The inside is still quite sour, but the skin is sweet and when eaten together it produces an unusual refreshing flavour.
 The fruit can be a highly sought after delicacy, often fetching up to $30 per kilo in fruit shops.
 Fruit ripens mid to late winter and always crops very heavily, making a spectacular display against the dark green foliage.
-The tree is smaller growing and dwarf in nature, making it ideal for pots and has even been used in bonsai.

 CUMQUAT MEIWA (Fortunella crassifolia)